logzilla/extras/packages/Zeek/README.md

 # Added bonus

 Static rules are included in [static](static/) for various extras such as mapping port numbers to human friendly names. e.g.: port 22 shows as `ssh` in the UI instead of the number.

+They will be added when running the `addrules_to_logzilla.sh` script.